Primacy-of-Love Christianity

 Confess their sins.

-Thank God and people who help him.
+Thank God and people who help Him.

-Work to prevent and overcome sin, evil, pain, and suffering.
+Work to prevent and overcome evil, sin, pain, and suffering.

 Be kind and tolerant.